Last changed 26 days ago.

 Our environment affects our view.
 For example, if we lived in a time before any media, would we focus and interact more with our families and those around us?
 What would be our view then?
 With media today, do we focus more on what we see other people are doing (that often we don't even personally know) and less on what we are doing for those directly around us?
 In another example, does watching negative media make us more negative?

-So our environment affects us, but still each one of us has a different view.
+Our environment affects us, but still each one of us has a different view.
 It's commonly called our perspective, but how we form our perspective, and how it affects our life requires mindfulness.

 Our opinions, attitude, emotions, and our situations (such as our environment), influence how we interpret what we "see", but who we are inside of us also affects what we see.